my-neme-eh-jeff/highly-scalable-goods-transport-app/readme.md

 ### 2. Set Environment Variables

-Create a `.env.local` file in the root directory:
+Create a `.env.local` file in each directory according to the .env.example given.
+You will require:

 ```bash
 # Redis connection string